 Mariana Green Hill began studying violin at the age of four.
 At age nine she auditioned into Project STEP, and under its auspices Ms. Green Hill studied at the New England Conservatory of Music Preparatory School.
 Her teachers included Farhoud Moshfegh, Marylou Speaker Churchill, then Principal Second Violin of the Boston Symphony Orchestra, and Tamara Smirnova, Assistant Concert Master of the Boston Symphony Orchestra.
 Ms. Green Hill received Bachelors and Masters Degrees from the Juilliard School, and a Professional Studies Diploma from the Mannes College of Music.
 Ms. Green Hill is a Second, Third and Best Tone Award Winner of the Sphinx Competition and placed First in the Boston Symphony Orchestra Youth Competition, the 17th Annual NAACP Act-So Competition, and the Chinese American Art Society Competition.
 Ms. Green Hill has been a featured guest soloist with the Memphis, New Jersey, and Detroit Symphony Orchestras, the Boston Pops, Symphony Pro Musica, Boston Philharmonic Orchestra, Boston Civic Symphony, Boston Landmarks Orchestra, and the Cape Ann Symphony.
 Ms. Green Hill is a member of the Young Eight, a group of emerging African American artists who perform chamber music throughout the country.
 She is concertmaster of the Soulful Symphony in Baltimore.
 For eight years she was the second violinist of the Amaryllis String Quartet.
 She currently teaches at the Boston Arts Academy and Orchard Gardens Pilot School, as well as privately.
 She is Artistic Advisor of Project STEP where she consults with the Artistic Director and Executive Director on issues pertaining to the Youth Preparatory, Preparatory and Pre-College Divisions.
 She also assists with content and student selection from the FOCUS program.
 In conjunction with the Artistic Director and the Executive Director, she helps develop curriculum for the program.
 She is a resource for parents and faculty.

 Leigh Kelter served as Project STEP’s Executive Director from 2001-2005 and moved on to specialize in non-profit fundraising in her subsequent position as the Director of Development at the Conservatory Lab Charter School.
 She returned to Project STEP in 2010 and has been focusing on foundation, corporate, and government fundraising since then.
-Serving as Interim Executive Director in fall 2018 strengthened her already deep commitment to the organization.
+Serving as Interim Executive Director in 2018 and again in 2021 strengthened her already deep commitment to the organization.
 Ms. Kelter received a Master of Arts in ethnomusicology from UCLA and a Bachelor of Arts in music and anthropology from Tufts University.

-Jodie McMenamin joined Project STEP in the fall of 2014.
-Jodie has worked for over 15 years in the arts and culture sector of Boston in fundraising and development for various non-profit organizations including the USS Constitution Museum, Arsenal Center for the Arts, and Glovebox.
-She also worked in arts administration as an intern through the Massachusetts Cultural Council and Fort Point Arts Community.
-Her role at Project STEP includes working with the Executive Director, and Board of Trustees to lead a successful campaign of individual support for the organization’s continued growth and stability.
+Jodie has worked for over 20 years in the arts and culture sector of Boston in fundraising and development for various non-profit organizations including the USS Constitution Museum, Arsenal Center for the Arts, and Glovebox.
+She also previously served as a Board member for the Fort in Arts Community, and as as an intern at the Massachusetts Cultural Council and Fort Point Arts Community.

 In addition to her artwork and her work in fundraising, Jodie is a member of the Fort Point Arts Community, The National Guild for Community Arts Education, and The Edward Hopper House Artists’ Members in Nyack, NY, and The American Iris Society.